ABOUT WADE BURLESON

 Wade finished his bachelor’s degree at East Central University in Ada, Oklahoma, graduating with a major in finance and business administration.
 Wade served as pastor of Holdenville, FBC, from 1982 to 1987.
 Wade was called in 1987 to pastor the Sheridan Road Baptist Church (SRBC) in Tulsa, Oklahoma.
 While at SRBC, he attended Luther Rice Seminary in Jacksonville, Florida, and served as a volunteer Tulsa Police Department Chaplain.

 In 1992, Wade was called to be the Lead Pastor of Emmanuel Enid, where he served for thirty years.
 At the beginning of 2022, Wade retired as Lead Pastor of Emmanuel Enid to focus on his non-profit educational and religious ministry called Istoria Ministries (est. 2012).
-Wade’s blog is one of the top 100 Christian blogs in the nation.
+Wade’s blog, according to Feedspot, is one of the top 10 Christian blogs in the nation.
 He and Rachelle have led travel tours and mission groups worldwide, including Israel, Russia, China, Turkey, Greece, Poland, and England.

 Wade is now the President of Istoria Ministries, a 501-C3 non-profit ministry designed “to reach people with the gospel of Jesus Christ so that His Story becomes the center of all our stories.”
 One of Istoria’s missions is to help people around the world to find their Kingdom story within the context of their respective cultures and histories.
 Wade is the author of several books, including the bestselling Happiness Doesn’t Just Happen.
 In addition, Wade has written many articles published in professional journals and periodicals.
 On the Istoria Ministry blog, Wade has written over 1400 articles on theology, history and current events.
 He is a member of the Surratt Society, a group of experts on the assassination of Abraham Lincoln.
 Wade enjoys playing golf and traveling, but his greatest loves are reading books on theology and history and writing.